MarjanaKarzek/android-venue-recommendations/README.md

 I would have used Room or DataStore for more complex data.

 Please let me know in case you would like to see me demonstrating usages of the above mentioned shortcuts.

+For tests you can find an example of a Screenshot, Integration and Unit test.
+If the examples are not sufficient I can provide more.